 Nowadays, more and more companies invest in Agile project management software and tools across industries.
-Originated from the Agile Manifesto in 2001 by 17 independent-minded software practitioners, Agile methodology has intensified its demand over the years and is rapidly accelerating due to the COVID-19 pandemic.
+Originating from the Agile Manifesto in 2001 by 17 independent-minded software practitioners, Agile methodology has intensified its demand over the years and is rapidly accelerating due to the COVID-19 pandemic.

 To quickly adapt to changing business priorities and cope with pandemic challenges, many companies have stepped toward the path of agile practices.
 It helps them be more fast, resilient, and flexible.
-As per McKinsey analysis conducted among 25 companies who had fully adopted an Agile model before the COVID, 93% of business units increased their operational performance compared to their peers who hadn’t adopted it.
+As per McKinsey analysis conducted among 25 companies who had fully adopted an Agile model before COVID, 93% of business units increased their operational performance compared to their peers who hadn’t adopted it.

-According to the Capterra survey on Agile project management software among 300 agile PM software users, the three top drivers for investing are project visibility (70%), ability to plan (74%), and team productivity (71%).
+According to the Capterra survey on Agile project management software among 300 Agile PM software users, the three top drivers for investing are project visibility (70%), ability to plan (74%), and team productivity (71%).
 According to this report, the most adopted industries belong to IT teams, engineering, and project/product management teams.

 The reason why Agile organizations outperform non-agile companies lies in the ability to align to updated priorities, fast and effective decision-making, accelerated software delivery, reduced project risks, etc.